Zaurtime/IronMan-test/README.md

 # Design

+This quiz-test was created respecting the Five Planes Of Website Design:

 ## Structure

 The page structure is user friendly and simple.
 When entering the site, the user sees the quiz.
 The site consists of one page which changes depending on the function: